hontas/bowling-game-kata/README.md

 ## The requirements

 * Write class "BowlingGame" that has two methods
-	- roll(pins)
+	- *roll(pins)*
-		called each time the player rolls a ball.
+		- called each time the player rolls a ball.
 The argument is the number of pins knocked down.
-	- score()
+	- *score()*
-		called only after the very end of the game.
+		- called only after the very end of the game.
 Returns total score of the game.

 ## Quick design session

-We have a game
+One game
 A game has 10 frames
 A frame has one or two rolls
 The tenth frame has two or three rolls.
 It's different from all the other frames